maoyuans/chronicles-of-terre/homebrew/Miscellaneous.md

 When drinking a healing potion, a creature can choose to quickly down the potion as a bonus action, rolling the potion's healing as normal; Alternatively, the creature can choose to use an action to drink the potion carefully, recovering the maximum amount of healing granted by the potion.

+## Unarmed Smite

+Yes, you can use Paladin's Divine Smite feature with unarmed strikes.